The Junta Method for Hypergraphs and the Erd\H{o}s-Chv\'{a}tal Simplex Conjecture: Introduction and Review

 \subsection{Our results}

-In this paper we present a new approach to Tur\'{a}n problems for expansion that applies for `large' values of $k$ (specifically, $C <k<n/C$, where $C$ depends only on $\h$) and allows obtaining general exact results for large classes of forbidden hypergraphs, along with structural results that characterize the almost-extremal families.
+In this paper we present a new approach to Tur\'{a}n problems for expansion that applies for `large' values of $k$ (specifically, $C <k<n/C$, where $C$ depends only on $\h$) and allows obtaining general exact results for large classes of forbidden hypergraphs, along with structural results that characterize the almost-extremal families (i.e., the families whose size is close to the maximum size).
 We obtain our results using a method we call \emph{the junta method}, which takes its origin from the work of Dinur and Friedgut~\cite{dinur2009intersecting} and is motivated by results in analysis of Boolean functions.
 We describe the method in Section~\ref{sec:sub:intro:techniques}, after the description of our results.